 When I started as a freelancer in 2010 – I had no idea how far it would go.
 This uncertainty was not due to the risk of client-management but due to one ultimate problem that every freelancer suffers in the start, “How will I get paid?”.

 At the start I picked my single and double digit dollar payments using PayPal and NEFT.
-But once it jumped to three digits and a forth, PayPal completely took over foreign transactions and IMPS replaced NEFT.
+But once it jumped to three digits and a fourth, PayPal completely took over foreign transactions and IMPS replaced NEFT.
 PayPal, however, has tedious rules and costs a lot of your hard-earned money as commission charges.
 I looked out for PayPal alternatives and found Payoneer that seemed promising.

 With more features and fewer transaction charges, Payoneer seems quite suitable for freelance payments.
 Now, since they have started focusing on the Indian market – I figured the need of writing of a short follow-up.

 What is Payoneer?